inhald/tpg-robot-visual-navigation/README.md

-# Robot Visual Navigation using TPG
+# Stateful Tangled Program Graphs for Sim-to-Real Transfer in Robot Navigation

 This code reproduces results from the paper:

 Neelkant Teeluckdharry, Stephen Kelly.
-Robot Visual Navigation using Tangled Program Graphs
+Stateful Tangled Program Graphs for Sim-to-Real Transfer in Robot Navigation

 ## Pre-requisites
 Load the apptainer module on HPC cluster using `module load apptainer` and set `$TPG` to the environment variable for this directory.